Industrial Advisory Council Member Biographies

 Following the successful development and production of numerous classified UAV systems, Airborne Technologies, Inc. was acquired in 2010 by L-3 Communications.
 He remained President of the newly formed Unmanned Systems Division in L-3’s Precision Engagement Sector through August 2011.
 Joe is founder and CEO of Hangar 48 Aeronautics Inc, serving in a senior strategic advisory role for industry and government in the arena of advanced airborne systems development.
 He owns and pilots a Piper M600 and enjoys restoration of classic British automobiles.

-Mary Cardenas is the LaFetra Chair in Environmental Engineering at Harvey Mudd College (HMC is a highly-selective, private college of engineering and science in Claremont, California).
+Mary Cardenas is Professor Emerita at Harvey Mudd College (HMC is a highly selective, private college of engineering and science in Claremont, California).
 She was the first female engineering professor at HMC.
 Her industrial experience includes propulsion engineering at Rocketdyne, where she worked on the Space Shuttle Main Engine, Atlas, and the National Aerospace Plane (X-30).
 She was a research scientist in environmental engineering at National Oceanic and Atmospheric Administration (NOAA), and Sandia National Laboratories.
 She revised, updated, and enlarged the book, “Modern Engineering for Design of Liquid-Propellant Rocket Engines” (Huzel and Huang).